 Smoking can change the shape of the sperm, due to which the sperm fails to swim properly enough to reach the egg.
 And even if this abnormally shaped sperm reaches the egg, by then, it has lost the power to fertilize the egg.

 The toxins in smoke negatively affect sperm motility.
-These toxins decreases the concentration of sperms in the semen and can affect the overall quality of sperms.
+These toxins decrease the concentration of sperms in the semen and can affect the overall quality of sperms.

 Men who smoke have sperm with greater DNA fragmentation.
 This leads to problems with fertilization, embryo development, increased miscarriage rates, and embryo implantation.